pichillilorenzo/JavaScriptEnhancements/README.md

 in Updating!

 ========================

--syntax-Name_of_function shows to you the syntax of the function
+Usage

--description-Name_of_function shows to you the description of the function
+syntax-Name_of_function shows to you the syntax of the function description-Name_of_function shows to you the description of the function